Mortal Shell: How to find the Corrupted Sester, Molten Spike, and hidden Baghead Ending

 Like any good Souls-like game, Cold Symmetry’s recently released Mortal Shell has a great many secrets to uncover, which is especially impressive given how compact its total world space is.
 There is admittedly a certain degree of satisfaction to be found in uncovering these secrets all on your own, but if you’d rather skip all the guesswork, we’ve got you covered.

-Below, we’ll pull back the curtain on not one but three of Mortal Shell’s better-kept secrets, explaining what they are and where to find them.
+In the below guide, we’ll pull back the curtain on not one but three of Mortal Shell’s better-kept secrets, explaining what they are and where to find them.
 Completionists and achievement hunters will want to find and unlock the hidden “Baghead Ending” to add another achievement/trophy to their collection.
 Combat enthusiasts, meanwhile, would do well to seek out the Molten Spike weapon upgrade and Corrupted Sester merchant for reasons we’ll soon explain in greater detail.

 Finding the Corrupted Sester Merchant